-If you and your spouse have argued about money, you're not alone.
-In fact, finances in marriage is one of the leading causes of divorce in America.
+If you and your spouse have argued about money, you aren't the only ones.
+In fact, finances in marriage are one of the leading causes of divorce in America.

-In a study conducted by Forbes on money and marriage, they found that couples often have conflicting money views which leads to a lot of problems.
+Couples may have conflicting money views, which can lead to a lot of problems.
 For example, one person might spend money recklessly while the other is thrifty.
-This difference in world views can have a devastating impact.
+A difference in views about money can have a devastating impact.

 Ways to communicate about finances in marriage